 Housing Revenue Account

 The table below shows the actual spending of the Council against the original and current net budget for the HRA.
-Overall the HRA underspent by £1.023m.
-The underspend has been added to the HRA Reserve.
+Overall the HRA underspent by £1.303m.
+The underspend has been added to the HRA working balance.